reid41/QA-Pilot/README.md

 ### Disclaimer

 * This is a test project to validate the feasibility of a fully local solution for question answering using LLMs and Vector embeddings.
 It is not production ready, and it is not meant to be used in production.
-* `Do not use online models for analyzing your critical or production data!!`
+* `Do not use models for analyzing your critical or production data!!`
-* `Do not use online models for analyzing customer data to ensure data privacy and security!!`
+* `Do not use models for analyzing customer data to ensure data privacy and security!!`

 ![Image Alt text](/images/qa_pilot.jpg)